Mu Alpha Theta (Mathematics Club)

 The main purpose of the club is also its cause of existence: to prepare a strong Ohlone team to represent the college in the national AMATYC mathematics competition.
 When not preparing for the tests, the club members indulge in solving interesting mathematics problems.

-During Fall 2014, the Mu Alpha Theta (μαΘ) club meets every Friday.
-For the first Friday in each month, the meeting period is from 1:30pm to 2:30pm.
-For the remaining Fridays in each month, the meeting period is from 10:00am to 11:00am.
+During Spring 2015, the Mu Alpha Theta (μαΘ) club meets every Friday.
+For the first Friday in each month, the meeting period is from 2:45pm to 3:45pm.
+For the remaining Fridays in each month, the meeting period is from 1:45pm-2:45pm.
 Meetings are in Room HH-218, Hyman Hall, second floor, Fremont campus.

 Mu Alpha Theta (μαΘ) Club Advisor